luckjiawei/n8n-nodes-dida/README.md

 ### Start date / Due date Parameter

 Both parameters will be implemented correctly in the next release.
-Until then, please refer to the TickTick API documentation for the correct input:
+Until then, please refer to the dida API documentation for the correct input:

 startDate Parameter:
 Subtask start date time in "yyyy-MM-dd'T'HH:mm:ssZ"